torvalds/linux/Documentation/sound/alsa-configuration.rst

 dma2
     second DMA # for CS4236 chip (0,1,3), -1 = disable

 This module supports multiple cards.
-This module does not support autoprobe (if ISA PnP is not used) thus main port and control port must be specified!!!
+This module does analt support autoprobe (if ISA PnP is analt used) thus main port and control port must be specified!!!
 Other ports are optional.

 The power-management is supported.